 - 1. As a result of the implementation of the PayGo system, as provided by Act No. 106 of 2017 (Act 106), the Pension Plan no longer met the criteria to be considered a plan that is administered through a trust or equivalent arrangement under GASB 68 and, therefore, was required to apply the guidance in GASB 73 effective July 1, 2018.
 Act 106 eliminated all employer contributions and required ERS to liquidate its assets and to transfer the proceeds to the Commonwealth for the payment of pension benefits. - 2.
 The Corporation's proportion of the total pension liability was actuarially determined based on the ratio of the Corporation's benefit payments to the total benefit payments made by all participating employers under the Pension Plan for the year ending on the measurement date. - 3.
 The schedule is intended to show information for 10 years.
 Additional years will be displayed as the information becomes available. - 4.
-The amounts presented were determined by an actuarial valuation as of July 1, 2017 that was rolled forward to June 30, 2018, the measurement date.
+The amounts presented were determined by actuarial valuations as of July 1, 2018 and July 1, 2017 that were rolled forward to June 30, 2019 and 2018, the measurement dates, respectively. - 5.
+There are no assets accumulated in a trust to pay related benefits.